 Measure your stress level with Samsung Health

-Note: To use this feature, your phone must have a heart rate sensor.
-This sensor is not available on all phones, but you can connect a wearable with a heart rate sensor and measure your stress using that.
+Note: To use this feature, your phone or smart watch must have a heart rate sensor.
+This sensor is not available on all phones, but you can connect a wearable device with a heart rate sensor to measure your stress.
 This feature may also not be available on iOS devices.

 Measure your stress on your phone

 Note: The Galaxy Note10, S20, and later models do not have a heart rate sensor.

 Your stress levels can be measured and recorded right on your phone, making it easy to track your wellness.
 You can use a smart watch instead if your phone doesn’t have a heart rate sensor; your levels will still sync to the Samsung Health app on your phone.
 If you use more than one watch, the data will reflect the most recently used device.

 Open the Samsung Health app, tap the Home tab, and then swipe to and tap the Stress tracker.
 If necessary, add the tracker to the Home tab.

 When you're ready, tap Measure.
 You may need to agree to the information and grant permissions first.